act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Failed Example 1

-This `span` element contains text content that automatically updates multiple times without user intervention and there is no [instrument][] available to stop, pause, hide or alter the frequency of the automatic updates.
+This `span` element contains text content that is automatically **changed** multiple times without user intervention and there is no [instrument][] available to stop, pause, hide or alter the frequency of the automatic changes.

 ```html
 <body onload="startUpdates()">